-Federal, state, local and tribal agencies each play a vital role in protecting Washington’s natural resources, while regulating forest practices in government-managed forests.
+Federal, state, local, and tribal agencies all play critical roles in safeguarding Washington’s natural resources while overseeing forest practices in government-managed forests.

-The United States Forest Service, an agency of the U.S. Department of Agriculture, oversees seven national forests and is the largest government forest manager in Washington, caring for 7.7 million acres of the forests in the state.
-Their practice of forest management in Washington emphasizes wilderness preservation, protection of scenic areas, providing wildlife habitat, and the creation of recreational opportunities.
-Almost no commercial harvest occurs in Washington’s national forests.
+The United States Forest Service, an agency of the U.S. Department of Agriculture, manages seven national forests, making it the largest government forest manager in Washington.
+Their forest management approach emphasizes wilderness preservation, scenic area protection, wildlife habitat provision, and the creation of recreational opportunities.
+Commercial harvesting is minimal in Washington’s national forests.

-The National Park Service, an agency of the U.S. Department of the Interior, manages 1.4 million acres of forest in three national parks in Washington.
-Protecting our national parks’ resources, while providing opportunity for public enjoyment of the parks, is the primary goal of this federal agency.
+The National Park Service, part of the U.S. Department of the Interior, oversees 1.4 million acres of forest in three national parks in Washington.
+Their primary goal is to protect the resources of national parks while ensuring public access and enjoyment.

-The Washington State Department of Natural Resources is the second largest government forest manager behind the USDA Forest Service.
-It oversees 2.2 million acres of forested state trust lands, protecting public resources, preventing and suppressing forest fires, and regulating forest practices.
+The Washington State Department of Natural Resources is the second-largest government forest manager after the USDA Forest Service.
+They oversee 2.2 million acres of forested state trust lands, focusing on protecting public resources, wildfire prevention and suppression, and forest practice regulation.

-The Bureau of Land Management, an agency of the U.S. Department of the Interior, manages about 50,000 acres of forestland in the state of Washington.
-The focus of the BLM is to sustain the health, diversity, and productivity of public lands for the use and enjoyment of present and future generations.
+The Bureau of Land Management, part of the U.S. Department of the Interior, manages approximately 50,000 acres of forestland in Washington.
+Their mission is to sustain the health, diversity, and productivity of public lands for present and future generations.

-The U.S. Fish & Wildlife Service is an agency within the U.S. Department of the Interior.
-Their office manages about 85,000 acres of forestland in Washington, mostly within National Wildlife Refuges, small wetlands, and other special management areas.
-Other key functions of this agency include enforcing federal wildlife laws, protecting endangered species, and conserving habitat.
+The U.S. Fish & Wildlife Service, an agency within the U.S. Department of the Interior, manages around 85,000 acres of forestland in Washington, mainly within National Wildlife Refuges, small wetlands, and special management areas.
+They also enforce federal wildlife laws, protect endangered species, and conserve habitat.

-The Native American tribes of Washington manage about 1.5 million acres of forestland, which is around 7% of the state’s total forests.
-Carrying on their ancestral traditions, the native people of Washington successfully manage and protect the forest environment and sustain themselves with the rich resources that the forestland provides.
+Native American tribes in Washington manage approximately 1.5 million acres of forestland, constituting about 7% of the state’s total forests.
+These tribes use their ancestral knowledge to successfully manage and protect the forest environment, ensuring a sustainable source of resources.